rakeshkota19/aws_saa/s3/misc.md

 - 2 types
 - Cross region replication - allows replication of source bucket into buckets in different region
-- Same region replication
+- Same region replication - recently
 - Both support same account/different account
-- Replication configuratipon spec
+- Replication configuration spec
 - Role does the replication based on the config
-- In same account, iam role automically access to the both accounts, however for different accounts, destination need to add a bucket policy to allow source role to replicate objects.
+- In same account, iam role automatically has access to the both accounts, however for different accounts, destination need to add a bucket policy to allow source role to replicate objects.
 - Replication config
   - All objects or some subset
   - Which storage class - default will be the same
   - Ownership - default is the source account
-  - RTC - Replication time control - 15 min guarntee SLA
+  - RTC - Replication time control - 15 min guarantee SLA - optional
-- By default - replication is not retro active, only from that point when it is enabled then only new objects will be replicated
+- By default - replication is not retroactive, only from that point when it is enabled then only new objects will be replicated
 - For replication, versioning need to be turned on
-- One way replication
+- One way replication, by default, for bidirectional we need to enable it
 - Use batch replication to replicate older objects
 - Replication can handle all encrypted type of objects
-- Soruce bucket owner needs permssions to objets for replication to happen
+- Source bucket owner needs permissions to objets for replication to happen
 - No system events (life cycle events), no glacier or glacier deep archive are replicated
 - No deletes are replicated ( this can be added by delete marker replication)
 - Why use replication ?
   - SRR - Log Aggregation
   - SRR - Prod and test sync
-  - SRR - Resilience with strict soverignty
+  - SRR - Resilience with strict sovereignty
   - CRR - Latency reduction
   - CRR - Global Resilience improvements
 - Demo
   - Create 2 buckets in different regions
-  - enable static site hosting and versioning on both bucketes
+  - enable static site hosting and versioning on both buckets
   - create a replication rule for source to destination bucket
   - upload to source and check
   - delete the buckets and role created